code-words/codewords-server-foss/README.md

 ### Guess Sent

 This message is sent from the game client to the server by the current player.
-So long as the sender is the current player and has the Spy role, and the provided ID matches a card in the current game, this will generate a [Board Update](#board-update) broadcast to all players.
+So long as the sender is the current player and has the Spy role, and the provided ID matches a card in the current game, this will generate a [Board Update](#board-update) broadcast to all players, unless the guess causes the game to end, in which case the [Game Over](#game-over) message will be broadcast instead.
 If any of these requirements are not met, the appropriate [Illegal Action](#illegal-action) message will be broadcast instead.

 ##### Call